acuzzio/Scripts/README.md

 Scripts
 =======

-Those are my quick bash tools : )
+Those are my quick tools : )

+Of course Bash and Haskell